confucius/KanbanGuides/readme.md

-# Open Guide to KaThThe motivation wasn't to add more rules or make Kanban heavier.
-Quite the opposite: it was to clarify the spirit of Kanban, especially around flow, continuous improvement, and collaborative delivery.
-Kanban has always been about enabling teams to optimize flow, reduce waste, and deliver value.
-This guide helps modern teams keep that spirit alive—especially in environments shaped by uncertainty, acceleration, and new technology.s guide is a response to those questions.
-It's not a replacement of existing Kanban literature.
-It's an open companion—a way to support people who already use Kanban but feel they need more guidance to navigate today's realities.ban
+# Open Guide to Kanban

+The Open Guide to Kanban is a free, community-driven reference for applying Kanban in knowledge work.
+It defines the core practices, metrics, and principles necessary to improve flow, optimise value delivery, and enhance team sustainability.
+This guide supports scalable Kanban implementations across diverse industries and complements other agile, lean, and flow-based approaches.

 ## Visit the Guide

 ### 🌐 Live Sites

 - **Production**: [kanbanguides.org](https://kanbanguides.org) - **Start reading now!**
-- **Preview**: [agreeable-island-0c966e810-preview.centralus.6.azurestaticapps.net](https://agreeable-island-0c966e810-preview.centralus.6.azurestaticapps.net/) - **Test latest changes before production**
+- **Preview**: [red-pond-0d8225910-preview.centralus.6.azurestaticapps.net](https://red-pond-0d8225910-preview.centralus.6.azurestaticapps.net/) - **Test latest changes before production**

 ## What is This?

-The Open Guide to Kanban ...
+The Open Guide to Kanban is a living document that aims to provide clear, actionable guidance for implementing Kanban in knowledge work.
+It is designed to evolve over time, incorporating feedback and insights from the community.

 ## Encouraged Contribution Workflow